Benefits of Credit Card for Gas & Airline Miles

 Benefits of Gas Credit Cards

-Gas credit cards help to cut the amount you spend on gas each month by providing discounts or cash back on gas purchases.
+Gas credit cards may help to cut the amount you spend on gas each month by providing discounts or cash back on gas purchases.

 Broadly speaking, there are two main types of gas credit card:

-• Gas station credit cards
+- Gas station credit cards

-• General rewards credit cards
+- General rewards credit cards

 Gas station credit cards are co-branded by a gas station brand and a credit card company.
-Purchases that are made at the branded gas station earn you discounts on gas from the gas station brand.
+Purchases that are made at the branded gas station earn you discounts on gas from the gas station brand.1

 General rewards credit cards offer the greatest flexibility because they aren’t associated with any gas station brand (this is the approach American Express offers, along with some other card providers).
-You generally earn cash back or points on all eligible purchases, not just gas.
+You can sometimes earn cash back or points on all eligible purchases, not just gas.
 Depending on the credit card, you may get higher rewards for spending in specific categories such as travel, supermarkets, or purchases at any brand of gas station.
-Some credit cards offer 2% or 3% cash back when you buy gas, for example.
-If gas costs $4.00 per gallon, that could translate into .08 to .12 cents back for every gallon you buy.
+Some credit cards offer 2% or 3% cash back when you buy gas, for example.2 If gas costs $4.00 per gallon, that could translate into .08 to .12 cents back for every gallon you buy.

 Why Consider a Gas Credit Card?